 What is Modified Comparative Negligence?

-The rule is usually either 50% or 51%.
+The threshold is typically set at either 50% or 51%.

 - Arkansas